Jmuccigr/AppleScripts/image extraction/README.md

 I've embedded the two binaries in the app bundle and it seems to work.
 Let me know if it doesn't.

 Be warned: some PDFs have images put in them in strange ways, so what comes up sometimes needs some massaging.
 A simple `magick -append` will often do the trick, but sometimes it takes more.
+I've made a droplet that handles that for you, too, over in another repository.

+## Get All PDF images

+As the name suggests, this just pulls **all** the images from a PDF and dumps them into a directory.
+For when the PDF is small enough or you just don't want to take the time to figure out which pages you want.
+Conveniently pdfimages gives the images page-based names.

 ## Get Office images